Is an SBA Loan a Good Option for Franchise Financing?

 The financing amounts range anywhere from $25k to $5 million, and there are several options, including the following:

-• The 7(a) Loan Program: Can be used for a wide range of purposes such as working capital, revolving funds, equipment purchasing, and more.
+• The 7(a) Loan Program can be used for a wide range of purposes such as working capital, revolving funds, equipment purchasing, and more.

 • Export Assistance Loans: Includes Export Express, which can be used for any purpose that increases a company’s ability to export, such as marketing, travel, short-term lines of credit, and capital expenditures.